On May 23, 1815, the Washington, D.C. newspaper the National Intelligencer called for the preservation of USS Constitution:

-Since Constitution‘s 100th anniversary in 1897, with few exceptions, the United States Navy has taken up the 1815 call for the preservation of “Old Ironsides”.
-Numerous 20th century restorations have taken place and the most recent 21st century restoration is coming to a close.
+Since Constitution‘s 100th anniversary in 1897, with few exceptions, the United States Navy has taken up the 1815 call for the preservation of “Old Ironsides.”
+Numerous 20th century restorations have taken place and the most recent 21st century restoration concludes in 2017.

 In the years after Constitution‘s first restoration of 1906-1907, the ship was berthed at or close to Pier One in the Charlestown Navy Yard.
-More often than not, she was bow-in, presenting her best face forward to the visiting public.
+More often than not, the ship was bow-in, presenting its best face forward to the visiting public.
 But during the long years of World War II, the ship was moved up and down the Charlestown Navy Yard waterfront as the war demands on the Yard and its facilities necessitated.

 To weather evenly on both sides of its hull, a wooden vessel must shift its position at least once a year.
 Regardless of how well maintained it is at its dock, the vessel will soon disintegrate if it no longer actively gets underway (either by sail, engine, or tug).